How to Make a Good Forecast

 Picking a Time Series Forecast

-- Look at the data.
-Ms Excel can quickly generate a graph to tell you if your demand is stationary (level demand), has a trend up or down, seasonal or cyclical.
+- First, look at the data.
+Software like Ms Excel can quickly generate a graph to tell you if your demand is stationary (level demand), has a trend up or down, seasonal or cyclical.

-- Forecast using one or more time series techniques
+- Second, forecast using one or more time series techniques

 Preparing a forecast can be quite a challenge for many new managers or supervisors especially if they have has no prior training in forecasting techniques.
 RMP Consultancy regularly conducts seminars that can help you understand the concepts of forecasting as well as how to use a spreadsheet program to prepare the forecast.
 These seminars are very practical and hands-on (you work on forecast templates prepared by the Presenter) where you learn by actually doing the work.